itp-dwd/2020-spring/weeks/03_front-end-applications.md

 newParagraph.textContent = "I'm a new paragraph";
 ```

 If you then reload your webpage, you won't see the new element?
 Why?
-Because you didn't saw where you want to put it.
+Because you didn't say where you want to put it.
 You must manually append it to the DOM.
 You need to include the line
 ```js
 document.body.appendChild(newParagraph);
 ```